sumanj/frankencert/README.md

 - Install OpenSSL libraries and utilities if you don't have them already.
  On Ubuntu this can be performed with `sudo apt-get install libssl-dev`.

+- Install the python3-setuptools package used by PyOpenSSL with `sudo apt-get install python3-setuptools`.

 - The frankencert generator needs a modified version of PyOpenSSL.
    We have included the source for our modified version of PyOpenSSL.
    You will need to install it in order to use the frankencert generator.
    First, uninstall any other version of PyOpenSSL that you may have installed on your computer.
-Go to the `pyopenssl-19.1.0` directory and build/install PyOpenSSL by issuing `sudo python setup.py install`.
+Go to the `pyopenssl-19.1.0` directory and build/install PyOpenSSL by issuing `sudo python3 setup.py install`.

-- Once you have the patched pyOpenSSL set up, to generate frankencerts, use the `franken_generate.py` script: `python franken_generate.py seed_certs_dir ca_cert output_dir count [config_file]`.
+- Once you have the patched pyOpenSSL set up, to generate frankencerts, use the `franken_generate.py` script: `python3 franken_generate.py seed_certs_dir ca_cert output_dir count [config_file]`.
-   Example usage: `python franken_generate.py ../utils/test_certs/ ../utils/rootCA_key_cert.pem ../output/ 30`.
+   Example usage: `python3 franken_generate.py ../utils/test_certs/ ../utils/rootCA_key_cert.pem ../output/ 30`.

    The arguments are explained below.